 Your diabetes in pregnancy team will work with you towards the ultimate goal of having a healthy baby.
-They will discuss what to expect during labour and birth, including a plan for insulin adjustment, blood glucose management and who to contact if you go into labour earlier than expected.
+They will discuss what to expect during labour and birth, including a plan for managing blood glucose levels, insulin adjustment (if relevant) and who to contact if you go into labour earlier than expected.